charlesclz03/flowforge/DOCS/phases/PHASE_3_COMPLETE.md

 ## Overview

-Phase 3 successfully integrated the complete audio system for FlowForge, including beat playback, microphone recording, word prompt generation, and synchronized timing.
+Phase 3 successfully integrated the complete audio system for Freestyla, including beat playback, microphone recording, word prompt generation, and synchronized timing.
 The practice page is now fully functional with a polished UI/UX.

 ---